-This week I have been doing the first level of a course in regressive therapy to past lives that has been extremely interesting, and has taken from me, and many of my companions, a good handful of lessons on life that will give us much to reflect on the next days and weeks.
+This week I have been doing the first level of a course on past lives regressive therapy that has been extremely interesting, and has provided for me, and many of my companions, a good handful of lessons on life that will give us much to reflect on the next days and weeks.

-It is not my intention to explain how it works and for what it’s used the regressive therapy to past lives, and less to enter into a discussion about reincarnation and whether or not we believe in it (it is used equally effectively believe or not in reincarnation, treating the contents that come out of each regression as something symbolic, instead of saying that they come from a past life), but I do value the personal results that I have obtained.
+It is not my intention to explain how it works and for what it’s used the past lives regressive therapy, and less to enter into a discussion about reincarnation and whether or not we believe in it (it is used equally effectively believe or not in reincarnation, treating the contents that come out of each regression as something symbolic, instead of saying that they come from a past life), but I do value the personal results that I have obtained.
 To begin with, and as our teacher said, regressive therapy is a therapy of humility.

 Since this first level is to delve into techniques and methods, basically the regression is to bring the subject to a significant past life related to the topic you want to try, find those most important facts, make bridges with our present life to be able to provide an understanding of why a situation is being experienced or you have a fear or a limitation (if the cause is in that other past life), and then take the person to the end of your previous life, extract the conclusions that the person takes on how he lived that life, what was learned, felt, missed or wanted to do and did not, and then take it to the space between lives where you get the comprehension of the why, of many situations.
 All this, written in these few lines, is nothing more than a simplification of one of the methods and techniques of personal development and inner growth that I have known so far more potent, in its initial phase of introduction.